 Abstract

 Regulators can leave their government position for a job in a regulated firm.
-Using granular payroll data on 22 million federal employees, we uncover the first systematic evidence of revolving door incentives.
+Using granular payroll data on 2.4 million federal employees, we uncover the first systematic evidence of revolving door incentives.
 We exploit the fact that post-employment restrictions on federal employees, which reduce the value of their outside option, trigger when the employee's base salary exceeds a threshold.
 We document significant bunching of salaries just below the threshold, consistent with a deliberate effort to preserve private sector job opportunities.
 The effect is concentrated among agencies with broad regulatory powers, minimal supervision by elected officials, and frequent interactions with high-paying industries.
-In those agencies, 49% of the regulators respond to revolving door incentives and sacrifice 7.4% of their wage potential to stay below the threshold.
-Consistent with theories of regulatory capture, we find that revolving regulators initiate fewer enforcement actions and issue rules with lower costs of compliance.
-Using our findings to calibrate a structural model, we show that eliminating the restriction will increase the incentive distortion in the federal government by 1.7%.
+In those agencies, 42% of the regulators respond to revolving door incentives and sacrifice 6.4% of their wage potential to stay below the threshold.
+Consistent with theories of regulatory capture, we find that revolving regulators initiate fewer and less impactful enforcement actions.
+Using our findings to calibrate a structural model, we show that eliminating the restriction will increase the incentive distortion in the federal government by 3.2%.
 Combined, our results shed new light on the economic implications of the revolving door in the government.

 Abstract